lancedb/documentation/docs/src/guides/multi-vector.md

 ---
-title: Multi-Vector Search in LanceDB | Advanced Vector Operations
+title: Multivector Search in LanceDB | Advanced Vector Operations
 description: Learn how to use LanceDB's multi-vector search capabilities for complex vector operations.
 Includes support for multiple vectors per item, late interaction techniques, and advanced search strategies.
 ---

-# Late interaction & MultiVector embedding type
+# Multivector Search in LanceDB

 Late interaction is a technique used in retrieval that calculates the relevance of a query to a document by comparing their multi-vector representations.
 The key difference between late interaction and other popular methods:

 ![late interaction vs other methods](https://raw.githubusercontent.com/lancedb/assets/b035a0ceb2c237734e0d393054c146d289792339/docs/assets/integration/colbert-blog-interaction.svg)